 3 reasons why I use red lentils

-Furthermore, I find it a nice way to improve the quality of a rather simple tomato and vegetable sauce by increasing the protein and fiber value.
+Furthermore, I find it a nice way to improve the quality of a rather simple tomato and vegetable sauce by increasing the satiating protein and fiber value.

-a flavorful vegan Bolognese sauce
+a flavorful plant-based Bolognese sauce

 - Prep Time: 5

-- Cook Time: 25
+- Cook Time: 30

-- Total Time: 30
+- Total Time: 35

 - Yield: 3-4 1x